-Π War ferments at the centre of Hyde's life, shaping her relationships and experiences sees, birth, death, Without war, her parents would never have met.
+$\Pi$ War ferments at the centre of Hyde's life, shaping her relationships and experiences sees, birth, death, Without war, her parents would never have met.
 Her father, George, Wilkinson, was born in India to a British army captain.
 He fought in the Bore War and was wounded at the Battle of Elands River in 1901.
 In the militury hospital George was more than the Adels (mades Pells in American was one has was to Enriqued).
 Nelly never sailed on to England.
 Instead it became a mythical 'home' for which she longed all her life.
 George and Nelly married in haste and repented at leisure, their first daughter born four months after the welding.
-When I ris, their second daughter was still a buly they moved to New Zealand and a shabby wind-brisk life in Wellingto In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared oversens for more than two years, though the old knew wound saved him from combo George was the one who got to live in England, working in the Postal Service of the New Zealand Engineers.
+When I ris, their second daughter was still a buly they moved to New Zealand and a shabby wind-brisk life in Wellingto In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared oversens for more than two years, though the old knew wound saved him from combe George was the one who got to live in England, working in the Postal Service of the New Zealand Engineers.
 After the war, the family could buy a house for the first time - in the Wellington solutor of Northfank, too prim a neighbourhood for sovidist George.
 He and Netly argued about moors, politics, capitalism, imperialism, Lord Kieleneer.
 I resulbri via the voices in the night, varoet Hyde.
 Detected over sessibilites by her family, she took running away, George moved into this own bedroom where he smoked his pipe, read Marx and smoothforted.
 "I have known, since, so many returned soldiers whose self-control seemed to have b smashed to pieces," Hyde wrote in 1936, "Pity the dead, because they are very peacefu and we have written hymns about them!
 But these despoiled, what about them!"
 She was talking about her father.
 19 Mos atsping at her hoste, one Frederick de Mulford Hyde.
 He was twenty-severs tall and dark, slim, In 1917, at the age of eightneen, he'd learned to operate a Carris flying boat and received his Royal New Claft Aviator's Certificate.
 Two mouths later he sailed for England to serve with the Royal Psying Corps.
 In a photograph thaten during the art Federick looks of hethicated humbour.
-Fetturesque, "Hydr declared.
+Fetturesque, "I'ydd dechared.
 He had 'square curious hands, crooked mouth, loved music'.
-He had In the summer of EOS Frederick state circled by a "Battering cross of of older some".
-Here art for some affections to an only fill, bettered by a land derma, the investigated a mystery noise outside - a hone bose in the garden, surveal and coincide.
-See treatment for the bost, and Frederick opened his does ploaking 'a bid outerail is his devesting grown'; be invited her in first a drink.
-There was a scarler skill, where the contracting grown's be invited here in first a drink.
-There was a scarler skill between the contraction of the contr Frederick moved into one of the 'old dark shispering bouses' that Hyde longed for all her life, bhe filled sases with sweet pear from the garden, tide bug listened to Frederick sing, Botorun was a place of exotic birds; the flumingo sky, Frederick's pearoek dressing gown.
+He had Frederick moved into one of the 'old dark shispering bouses' that Hyde longed for all her life, bhe filled sases with sweet pear from the garden, tide bug listened to Frederick sing, Botorun was a place of exotic birds; the flumingo sky, Frederick's pearoek dressing gown.
 See, she discovered, could be an 'exultant and mysterious physical thing'.
-When Major was almost forty, a war when Her Interhabent of reputy principal of futures in logs: I fight School, not of a Boer-Wave versure.
-Sought in Egy and of flattents logs: I fight School, not of a Boer-Wave versure.
-Sought in Egy and a Galipali, and was all their in 1916 at the Summer Her Galipersure schedule Heripoints Corbett, who helped design the issuite flatten Heripoints Corbett, who helped design the issuite flatten flatten the Summer bits was taking ber recommite that Europe is a Garlest Herric in Blooman.
-Was Zealand in a small plat Alice outsut the house where Frederick was staying, Alice was the reason he had plenty of money.
+When Major was almost forty, a war when Her Interludent of reputy principal of futures in logs: I fight School, not of a Boer-Wave versure.
+Sought in Egy at and Gallipali, and was talked in 1916 at the Summer Her Interluses are shortly the logs of the Control o